 Every tour has a highlight of course.
 The actors saw our performance at Zuid-Afrikahuis as a highlight.
 They felt there was an element of magic generated which should be remembered.
 In terms of theatre, audience attendance and general appreciation – we want to acknowledge and thank Theaterkerk in Bemmel.
 When we told people in other parts of Netherlands, we are playing in Bemmel – many did not know where it was.
 However – this was our biggest audience and we ascribe it to the absolute passion and enthusiasm of Theaterkerk’s committee and organizing team.
 The story behind this theatre is once again inspirational and really something we would like to share with South Africa.
 It proves how a community can build and sustain creative spaces when they understand the value of the arts in life and in bringing people together.
 Theaterkerk used to be an old church.
 As the church was not in use anymore, it was made available for purchasing, at a ridiculous amount such as 1 dollar.
 A benefactor decided to donate money towards the renovation of this church into a top-class theatre which can act as a gathering place and creative hub in the quiet community of Bemmel.
 Over 200 volunteers helped to build this new theatre.
 It is incredible to see.
 It is top quality and impressive and one can sense the pride and respect every person visiting this theatre has for it.
 It makes sense – they built it themselves.
 What an honour to be able to perform there.
 The foyer and bar area were decorated with South African flags, the committee showed “Searching for Sugarman” the evening before our performance and dedicated the whole weekend to South Africa.
 Audience members could go and eat at the local restaurant and enjoy South African cuisine.
 We ourselves were also invited to dinner, which was lovely.
 Homemade Bobotie, green beans, butternut and wine from the Hemel-en-Aarde Valley.
 The manager of the restaurant even ordered “speldekussing” flowers for the restaurant.
 It was a great audience.
 We could not resist taking a photograph of our audience.
 Thank you to Fred Boersma and your team for taking such good care of us.
 We wish nothing but the best for your community and the theatre.
 We would also like to thank Eugene Ceulemans for making the introductions and attending the evening.
 It was great to meet you and your lovely wife.

 Our big-scale performance in Amsterdam at De Nieuwe Liefde was fun.
 Our audience here was not that big unfortunately.
 We were not very happy with this theatre.
 Theatre rental costs and services provided do not really meet each other – especially when comparing our experiences at other theatres.
 The theatre does not do any marketing and due to its corporate nature, communication can get lost between the venue and the artist (especially when communicating via e-mail from South Africa).
 We would not recommend this theatre to any South Africans.
 However, our sound engineer was professional and helpful, and the show quality remained positive which resulted in a positive audience response and artist experience.
 On this day our friend, singer-songwriter and actress Deborah de Groot treated us to a lovely canal cruise by boat.
 We had a great afternoon listening to some tunes, drinking wine and looking at the beautiful city of Amsterdam.
 Thank you, Deborah.
+Our tour ended off in Utrecht at Theater Kikker.
+This is a lovely theatre and it was a huge treat to end off our tour in this beautiful space.
+The technical team were highly efficient, and it was clear they work with theatre on a regular basis.
+The audience was small but great.
+We had some good conversations with audience members afterwards.

 We were happy that our audiences were well divided between Dutch and South African audience members.
 On some occasions our audiences were predominantly Dutch – which is what we aimed for.
 It is lovely to perform for expats of course – to provide them with 60 minutes of reminiscing and displacing them for a while where they get to experience their own language within a familiar cultural context!
 It is great to see and hear the appreciation after the shows and to discuss the reasons why these South Africans end up on foreign soil.
 Make no mistake – these South Africans also act as ambassadors for our country – by exposing their Dutch friends and colleagues to our culture, art and history.
 We were equally thrilled to perform to predominantly Dutch audiences – in the end it is always good to break into new markets and perform to new audiences.
 It is also fantastic to experience interest in our culture and see how it is possible to inspire across borders using music, art, literature and theatre.
 Music and the emotion it evokes’ – is universal.
 And it binds us with a diverse array of people – which is always a good thing.